The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Methods

 We first perform a fit solely based on the Keplerian RVs model, i.e. in-eclipse RVs were ignored.
 We fit the RV orbit with the following parameters: RV semi-amplitude ($K$), orbital period ($P_{\rm orb}$), time of eclipse ($T_{\rm 0}$), eccentricity ($e$) and the argument of periastron ($\omega$).
 Additionally, we fit the systemic radial velocity ($\gamma$) and a background radial velocity linear trend ($\dot{\gamma}$), which was shown by \cite{Triaud2017} to be a necessary addition to the fit, and is likely indicative of a long-period third body in the system--most likely a third star.
 We adopt the priors from \cite{Triaud2017} for the period and semi-amplitude.
 Priors for the time of eclipse and systematic background radial velocity were found by taking the median of the observation times and the mean of the RV data, respectively.
 The time of eclipse, systematic background radial velocity, $\log(K)$, and $\log(P_{\rm orb})$ were sampled using a normal distribution with a mean around their priors and a reasonable standard deviation.
 We sample over $\log(K)$ and $\log(P_{\rm orb})$ instead of the semi-amplitude and period to more efficiently sample the parameter space.
 For $e$ and $\omega$, rather than sampling for these two parameters directly, we opt to sample $h=\sqrt{e}\sin\omega$ and $k=\sqrt{e}\cos\omega$ to avoid introducing a biased estimate for $e$.

 We use \textsc{exoplanet} to model the radial velocity of a Keplerian orbit.
 We then optimize the model parameters to find the MAP model and perform an MCMC with \textsc{Pymc3}.
 The resulting RV parameters from this model are then used as priors for the joint RV and photometry fit.
+It is important to note that we measure an RV linear trend of $\dot{\gamma}=-28.7\pm0.80 \rm{m/s/yr}$, which consistent with values from \citet{Triaud2017}.
+Because the linear trend is so small, and no higher order trend is needed to fit the system, we are not able to make any inferences on the tertiary body that may be causing this trend.